 A private group that’s focused on data center facilities, the Mission Critical Data Center Facilities Professionals LinkedIn Group is all about data center commissioning, equipment, facility design, and facility operations.

 Launched in 2008, the group has over 3,000 members and is owned by Peter Kazella, a nationwide data center facilities recruiter at Peter Kazella & Associates.

 One of the few public LinkedIn Groups for professionals in the data center industry, the Green Data Center Alliance LinkedIn Group provides a neutral community for discussions about controlling and containing power consumption within data centers.

-Members are encouraged to share their ideas, processes, strategies, technologies, and thoughts – and even their white papers – that help reduce the carbon, cooling, and power footprints of data centers.
+Members are encouraged to share their ideas, processes, strategies, technologies, and thoughts – and even their white papers – that help reduce data centers' carbon, cooling, and power footprints.

 The group was created in 2008, has over 15,000 members, and is owned by Derek Schwartz, a data center lead at Accenture.

 As a private group, the Uptime Institute LinkedIn Group is the online community for the Uptime Institute – which produces a variety of educational, thought leadership resources for data center professionals, including certifications, conferences, consulting, independent research, and publications.

 Its mission is to provide unbiased research to help improve the performance and efficiency of data centers.